scipy-lectures/scientific-python-lectures/intro/scipy.rst

     >>> eps < 1
     True

-For the ``odeint`` solver the 2nd order equation needs to be transformed in a system of two first-order equations for the vector ``Y=(y, y')``.
+For the :func:`scipy.integrate.odeint` solver the 2nd order equation needs to be transformed in a system of two first-order equations for the vector ``Y=(y, y')``.
 It will be convenient to define ``nu = 2 eps * wo = c / m`` and ``om = wo^2 = k/m``::